driplineorg/dripline-cpp/documentation/source/dl_mon.rst

 Authentication
 ==============

-Communication with the RabbitMQ broker requires the broker address and port, and user/password authentication.
+Communication with the RabbitMQ broker requires user/password authentication.

 See :ref:`Authentication<authentication>` for information on how to specify the broker and authentication information.